ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 | `BITRIVER_LIVE_POSTGRES_HEALTH_INTERVAL` | Frequency of pool health probes. |
 | `BITRIVER_LIVE_POSTGRES_APP_NAME` | Optional `application_name` reported to Postgres. |

 `deploy/docker-compose.yml` provisions a local Postgres container and wires these environment variables automatically.
 The Postgres repository implementation lives in `internal/storage/postgres_repository.go`; ensure the migrations in `deploy/migrations/` stay in sync with the Go structs as development progresses.
+Existing JSON installs can be upgraded with `cmd/tools/migrate-json-to-postgres`, which copies `store.json` records into Postgres and verifies the row counts before finishing.

 The Postgres-backed storage tests run behind the build tag `postgres`.
 Provide a clean database that has been migrated with the contents of `deploy/migrations/` and point `BITRIVER_TEST_POSTGRES_DSN` at it before invoking `go test`: